 While the characters and the acting are not great, they also aren’t entirely the point.
 They are cannon fodder.
 Thematically, the story is about how bad life can be and how bad things just keep happening, a standard Lovecraft view of a cold and uncaring universe.
 This is underlined by Theresa’s cancer, surgery, and recovery.
 The characters live in a false sense of security, thinking that they have moved to a perfect life out in the woods, and Nathan keeps repeating that everything is under control even in the face of the overwhelming chaos that eventually consumes his entire family.
 But the Gardners’ paradise was doomed from the beginning, even before the color arrived, because the mayor’s plan to build a dam would flood the entire valley in which they live anyway.

 Arley: Thematically Die, Monster, Die! had this clear message about rich people hoarding scientific resources and bad stuff happens as a consequence.
 But mostly it leans on the idea of a dark, magical presence.
 Which I think is interesting because the original story is very science fiction.
 Lovecraft spends, like, two and a half to three paragraphs going through the various sorts of experiments they conduct on the meteorite.
-Again, this movies lands somewhere in the middle, with the primary stand-in for scientific observation being Ward (Elliot Knight).
+Again, this movie lands somewhere in the middle, with the primary stand-in for scientific observation being Ward (Elliot Knight).

 Josh: I thought the mayor’s line was a pretty clever little bit of exposition, having her give this almost throwaway piece of information and then have them reiterate it with political ads throughout the rest of the film.